Rooting Resilience Request for Applications: Tribes & Tribal Organizations

 Your recorded video submission or phone call will be no more than 30 minutes in length.
 Your conversation will be recorded, and assuming you provided your basic applicant information and budget, your submission will be complete.
 Click here to schedule your phone call.

-In the recorded video or phone call you’ll address the following questions:
+In the recorded video or phone call you’ll address the following questions (these are the same narrative questions as the written applications):

 Applicant Technical Assistance